-- Assignment 1 [5%]: This assignment will require you to develop a simple and practical tool that measures and reports performance in a real network.
-You will demonstrate your functioning tool by week 4. - Assignment 2 [10%]: This assignment will involve design and development of simulation software, or use of an existing platform such as mininet, to be performed in your own time, and demonstrated in lab session by week 8.
+- Assignment 1 [10%]: This assignment will require you to develop a software application for an SDN.
+You will demonstrate your functioning tool by week 5.
+Grading will be based on correctness, functionality, and novelty of design. - Assignment 2 [10%]: This assignment will involve design and development of simulation software to be demonstrated in lab session by week 9.
 Grading will be based on correctness, functionality, and novelty of design. - Project [15%]: This project will be done in groups of up to 4 students, and is designed to train you in conducting team research into a topic.
 Groups will choose from a given list of topics (most likely related to the area of Software Defined Networking) or propose their own in consultation with the course convenor.
 The chosen topic will be briefly presented to the class in week 9.
-The final presentations will be done in week 13, and a final report is due by week 13.
+The final presentations will be done in week 13.